finity69x2/smoker-sensor/README.md

-# smoker-sensor
+# Smoker Sensor

-I created a sensor that will read both the temperature of a smoker box and a single probe for food temperature.
+This is a sensor that will read both the temperature of a smoker box and a single probe for food temperature.

 It provides a webpage to display the current temperatures (updates every 10 seconds) along with communication to an MQTT broker for accessing the temperatures for my home automation system (Home Assistant).